Yeast infections

 - Vaginal ring

-Many medicines can be used:
+Many medicines can be used.

 - Most over-the-counter medicines are creams or suppositories.
 You often use them 1 or 2 times a day for up to 7 days.

 Signs of yeast often go away within 3 to 4 days after treatment.
-Be sure to keep using the medicine was prescribed.
+Be sure to keep using the medicine that was prescribed.
 If it is stopped too soon, the infection can come back.

 Remember: